Different guys have different routines when it comes to where, and how often, they get tested for HIV.

 If you’re negative at 3 months then it means you are negative for sure for that incident.

 For some guys who have sex that might expose them to HIV often, getting tested this frequently might not make sense.
 If you are possibly exposed to HIV regularly, test every three months.

 If you always use condoms, it’s recommended to test every year.

 It seems like a lot of testing, but it’s important to know your HIV status as soon as possible, so that you can access treatment and care early.
 Develop a testing routine to stay informed about your sexual health.

-If you are diagnosed with HIV (or an STI) Public Health Ontario will follow up with you to discuss it with you.
-They want to make sure that anyone who may have been exposed is aware that they are at risk, so they will ask you if you are comfortable contacting them yourself, or if you would like them to do that on your behalf.
-This is normal, and is one way they try to reduce the transmission of HIV and STIs.
+If you are diagnosed with HIV (or an STI) your local public health unit may follow up with you to discuss it with you.
+They want to make sure that anyone who may have been exposed is aware of the exposure, so they may ask you if you are comfortable contacting them yourself, or if you would like them to do that on your behalf.
+This is normal and is one way they try to reduce the transmission of HIV and STIs.